willysharp5/RuleReady_/README.md

 ### 🤖 AI Chat Assistant
 - Ask questions about employment law in natural language
-- Powered by Google Gemini 2.0 Flash
+- Powered by advanced AI models
 - Filter by jurisdiction and topic for focused answers
 - Configurable system prompts and model settings
 - Real-time responses with structured formatting